The Tiniest, Cheapest, Most Potent Product You’ll Ever Use

 I was partaking in my favorite pastime: Scrolling through hundreds, maybe thousands of comments on an article from earthclinic.com, “Natural Remedies for Perioral Dermatitis.”
 Over the past two years, I’d tried almost everything to get rid of my perioral and periorbital Dermatitis (a clinical way to say “The skin around your eyes and mouth is fucked”) including the commented suggestions of coconut oil, apple cider vinegar, and castor oil... but Melaleuca Oil?
 I’d never heard of that before!

 Turns out commenter Holly6124 from Cleveland, OH, was just trying to sound super-fancy with her Melaleuca shout-out.
 Slow your roll, Holly — a quick Google search revealed that Melaleuca is just the scientific term for tea tree oil.

 Now that, I’d heard of.
 I even had some in my bathroom cabinet.
 Further Googling pointed out that tea tree oil could be an effective treatment for dermatitis if the irritation was fungal-based.
 While I didn’t know if mine was, I figured testing the tea tree oil remedy couldn’t hurt.

 Even though I started incorporating my other products back into my daily skincare routine, I didn’t discontinue my use of tea tree oil.
 My homemade spray bottle potion has replaced my usual toner; it’s now the first thing I reach for every day after cleansing.
-My dermatitis hasn’t flared up in over two months–it’s the magic of Melaleuca.
+My dermatitis hasn’t flared up in over two months — it’s the magic of Melaleuca, no doubt.